The Ray Charles Memorial Library:

 The Library is a state-of-the-art facility with interactive media presentations and exhibits, some of which include special software to allow visitors to ‘remix’ some of Ray Charles’ songs in an interactive music studio setting.
 The goal of The Library is not only to provide information about the life of Ray Charles, but also and teach visitors about music and its importance in all of our lives.

-The facility houses actual musical compositions of Ray Charles; high-tech interactive displays that offer visitors a unique opportunity to stimulate their creativity and participate in a world of music and arts.
-The Library displays thousands of photographs of this music legend; there are displays of film and videos of Ray Charles.
+The facility houses actual musical recordings of Ray Charles including high-tech interactive displays that offer visitors a unique opportunity to stimulate their creativity and participate in a world of music and arts.
+The Library displays many photographs of this music legend.
+There are displays of film and videos of Ray Charles.
 The Library also displays plaques, awards and numerous personal items belonging to Ray Charles, including but not limited to his personal clothing and musical instruments.
 This combination of memorabilia and history provides a forum to educate visitors about the triumph of perseverance, vision and hope over challenge and adversity.

 The Ray Charles Memorial Library is a self-guided tour through the life of Ray Charles.
 Access to the Library is by appointment only.